 Page Rules and Cache Rules

-There’s a slight problem with that though, the precondition is that all content that is cached by this rule has to fulfil two criteria.
+There’s a slight problem with that though, the precondition is that all content that is cached by this rule has to fulfill two criteria.
 The HTML has to be static, meaning that it does not change over time (like a news front page for example is continuously changing).
-The other criteria is that the content is anonymous.
+The other criterion is that the content is anonymous.
 This means that it is the same piece of content that is intended for any visitor to this resource.
-In sum, this basically means that the ‘Cache everything
+In sum, this means that the ‘Cache everything’ settings alone are not enough.

 Cache Everything

 The risk of caching everything is always that you might cache content that is not intended for the next visitor.
-For example, if you log into your WordPress admin, cache everything blindly and visit your front page.
+For example, if you log into your WordPress admin, cache everything blindly, and visit your front page.
 A next random visitor would get to see the page that only was intended for you, with the WordPress edit bar at the top.
-That’s why you need the ‘Bypass Cache on Cookie
+That’s why you need the ‘Bypass Cache on Cookie’ setting.

-To login to a website, cookies are needed to maintain a link between your computer and the server.
+To log into a website, cookies are needed to maintain a link between your computer and the server.
 When you have this cookie, it is sent with every request you make to the server.
 This means that you can tell the server to pass the request through to the origin server, given the user has a certain cookie.
-With this enabled, you can deliver cached responses to anonymous visitors, while you as an administrator, or a logged in customer in WooCommerce is getting served a tailored HTML page that will not be cached.
+With this enabled, you can deliver cached responses to anonymous visitors, while you as an administrator, or a logged-in customer in WooCommerce are getting served a tailored HTML page that will not be cached.

 Which Cloudflare subscription should I choose?